Rules for publication

 They must be free of rights.

-Illustrations must be provided in a separate electronic file (not in body of text), and in the following format:
+Illustrations must be provided in a separate electronic file (not in body of text):

 Bibliographical references must be mentioned in the text (name, publication date) and not in footnotes